Begone Dull Care

-Begone Dull Care is a 1949 visual music animated film directed by Norman McLaren and Evelyn Lambart.
+Begone Dull Care (Caprice en couleurs) is a 1949 visual music animated film directed by Norman McLaren and Evelyn Lambart for the National Film Board of Canada (NFB).

 Summary

 Using drawn-on-film animation, McLaren and Lambart painted and scratched directly onto film stock to create a visual representation of Oscar Peterson's jazz music.
-The film was produced by the National Film Board of Canada.
+They used the improvisatory nature of jazz to establish a narrative, allowing the animated shapes to respond and react to the music.
+The film demonstrates how animation techniques can experiment with lines, movement, colour, texture and visual rhythm.